 Uriah Hall moved from Jamaica to the United States at the age of 13.
 Upon his arrival, he was bullied at school but found refuge in martial arts.
 In the 17th season of The Ultimate Fighter, he unleashed a devastating spinning hook kick to Adam Cella's head that knocked him unconscious.
 It was described by Yahoo Sports as being arguably the most violent televised knockout in combat sports history.

-He has a positive ape index of 7" and currently possesses the longest reach in the UFC's middleweight division.
+He has a positive ape index of 7.5" and currently possesses the second longest reach in the UFC's middleweight division.
+He is only beaten slightly by rising UFC middleweight prospect Israel Adesanya's reach of 80".
 Interestingly, this reach puts him ahead of over 85 percent of UFC fighters in the heavyweight division.

 2) Georges St-Pierre

 Georges St-Pierre is regarded by many to be the greatest MMA fighter of all time.
 He is a three-time former UFC welterweight champion and a former UFC middleweight champion.
 He vacated his welterweight title and decided to take some time off from the sport.
 He returned after 4 years to defeat Michael Bisping for the middleweight title becoming the fourth fighter in UFC history to hold a championship belt in multiple weight classes.